Health System & Central Resources

 The Icahn School of Medicine at Mount Sinai was established in 1963 under a charter from the New York State Department of Education.
 Created as an academic partner to The Mount Sinai Hospital, the hospital and Icahn Mount Sinai together comprised the Mount Sinai Medical Center.
 In 2013, it combined with Continuum Health Partners to form the Mount Sinai Health System which would encompass the Icahn Mount Sinai and seven hospital campuses throughout the New York metropolitan area.
 In 2018, the number of member hospitals expanded to eight when Mount Sinai South Nassau (formerly South Nassau Communities Hospital) joined the Health System.
 Together, Icahn Mount Sinai and the member hospitals serve some of the most diverse and complex patient populations in the world.

-Icahn Mount Sinai is among the top twenty medical schools in the United States in National Institutes of Health (NIH) funding and currently ranked number 14.
+Icahn Mount Sinai is among the top twenty medical schools in the United States in National Institutes of Health (NIH) funding and currently ranked number 11.
 Its multidisciplinary research institutes foster collaboration along a continuum that runs from the laboratory to patient care delivery.
 State-of-the-art laboratories support groundbreaking research, and abundant clinical venues offer superb patient care and training opportunities.
 The Leon and Norma Hess Center for Science and Medicine provides approximately 550,000 square feet of space in which scientists and physicians can work in close proximity and collaborate to advance Mount Sinai’s efforts to diagnose, treat and prevent human disease.
-Currently, more than 1,250 students are enrolled in 11 degree-granting programs: MD; PhD in Biomedical Sciences or Neuroscience; Master of Science in Biomedical Science; Master of Public Health; Master of Science in Genetic Counseling; Master of Science in Biostatistics; Master of Science in Biomedical Data Science; Master of Science in Epidemiology; Master of Health Administration; Master of Science in Health Care Delivery Leadership; and Master of Science and PhD in Clinical Research.
-Approximately 525 students are pursuing an MD; 300 are working toward a PhD; and 362 are seeking a Master’s degree.
+Currently, more than 1,250 students are enrolled in the School’s degree-granting programs: MD; PhD in Biomedical Sciences or Neuroscience; Master of Science in Biomedical Science; Master of Public Health; Master of Science in Genetic Counseling; Master of Science in Biostatistics; Master of Science in Biomedical Data Science and AI; Master of Science in Epidemiology; Master of Health Administration; and Master of Science and PhD in Clinical Research.
 Some students are pursuing dual degrees, primarily a MD/PhD, MD/MSCR, or MD/MPH.
-Icahn Mount Sinai also offers postgraduate research and clinical training opportunities which further attracts an outstanding and diverse student body to its highly competitive programs and invigorating academic environment.
+Icahn Mount Sinai also offers postgraduate research and clinical training opportunities which further attracts an outstanding student body to its highly competitive programs and invigorating academic environment.

 The Icahn School of Medicine at Mount Sinai campus stretches from East 98th Street to East 102nd Street between Madison Avenue and Fifth Avenue, cradling Manhattan’s Upper East Side and East Harlem communities.